JinxxedVexx/JinxxedVexx/README.md

 ### If you need to get my attention or are looking to chat, it's best that you ***whisper me***.
 > I'm usually drawing while playing PonyTown, so it's possible I can miss you!
 Sorry if that happens u_u

-I usually hang around the bakery or spawn, sometimes I'll be by the DC/Marvel spots but if you don't see me there I'm probably wandering around!
+I usually hang around the bakery or spawn, but if you don't see me there I'm probably wandering around!

-My friend Dayne is generally with me, she's pretty nonverbal (most of the time).
+My bestie [Dayne](https://x.com/DiscussingFilm/status/1898853848405418366) is generally with me, she's pretty nonverbal (most of the time).
 I tend to play Ponytown in the background, while in call and doing other things, and just hang around to people-watch.
 I don't mind conversations or meeting people at all!
 I have a ton of interests and love chatting about them!

 If you're wearing a skin that coincides with mine, feel free to hang around me and vibe!